-M 237 HISTORY OF RELIGIOUS EDUCATION
+M 237 HISTORY OF RELIGIOUS EDUCATION Mr. Poerschke The historical development of religious education from primitive times with emphasis on Jesus as Teacher, education in the early and medieval churches, the great educators, the Sunday school movement, and modern trends.

-Mr. Poerschke The historical development of religious education from primitive times with emphasis on Jesus as Teacher, education in the early and medieval churches, the great educators, the Sunday school movement, and modern trends.
-Fall.
-2 semester hours.
+Fall, 2 semester hours.

 M 238 PHILOSOPHY OF CHRISTIAN EDUCATION Mr. Poerschke An analytical study with special attention to building an adequate personal philosophy of Christian education.
-Spring.
-2 semester hours.

-M 241 Principles of Learning and Teaching Mr. Poerschke A study of basic principles and procedures in the teaching-learning process.
+M 241 PRINCIPLES OF LEARNING AND TEACHING Mr. Poerschke A study of basic principles and procedures in the teaching-learning process.